Applying for an environmental authority

 In Queensland, you need to apply for an environmental authority (EA) to perform an environmentally relevant activity (ERA).

-ERAs are industrial or intensive agricultural activities with the potential to release contaminants into the environment.
+ERAs are activities with the potential to release contaminants into the environment that will or may cause environmental harm.
 They include a wide range of activities such as aquaculture, sewage treatment, cattle feedlotting, mining and coal seam gas extraction.

-There are 2 categories of ERAs - resource activities and prescribed ERAs.
+There are 3 categories of ERAs—agricultural ERAs, resource ERAs and prescribed ERAs.

 EAs are administered by a range of Queensland Government and local government agencies.
 The agency that administers an EA is called the administering authority.